virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 # Roadmap & Goals

-the roadmap gives you an overview and orientation for your first weeks at VI.

 ## Goal
 > Every new frontend developer is able to implement components in our Biotope projects, in compliance with our VI standards!

+Which includes

+- knowing our common standards and
+- having mastered the technical basics

 ## Roadmap

-The following part is an overview of all the topics and challenges, that you are going to pass the next few weeks.
+This roadmap gives you an overview and orientation of all the topics and challenges that you are going to pass the next few weeks at VI.
+It should be kept aligned to the overall Biotope Vision and updated accordingly.
+Please keep in mind: It will always be a work in progress.
+We want this to be a living document!

+Duration: more or less 13 weeks (= 3 months)

+During your onboarding you should always keep the following topics in mind and try to implement them in your work:

+- Values of the Manifesto
+- Best Practices
+- Browser Support
+- Clean Code
+- QA
+- JIRA Workflow
+- Agile

 <roadmap-component>